 In honor of President’s Day, the New England Historical Society brings you another guide to how to eat like a president.

-This year our focus is on New England presidents beginning with John Adams and including one or two diversions such as Abraham Lincoln.
+We focus on New England presidents beginning with John Adams and including one or two diversions such as Abraham Lincoln.
 (Though it’s worth pointing out that Legal Seafood’s clam chowder has been served at every presidential inauguration since Ronald Reagan.)

 Eat Like a President